 There is a famous Brazilian restaurant right next to a Vietnamese shop selling Pho, you will come across countless Turkish stalls selling kebab and Turkish ice cream.

 And then there are Italian restaurants, a Mexican-style taco place, a Thai curry place and Indian restaurants selling delicious curries.

 There are also many stalls selling snacks you can eat on the spot around every corner.

-If you love Japanese sweets you will find lots of shops in the Osu shopping streets selling all kinds of flavored soft-serve ice cream, cakes, cookies, waffles, donuts, Japanese buns filled with red bean paste and much more.
-I had an Ogura toast for breakfast at Coffee Shop Bolsa.
+If you love Japanese sweets you will find lots of shops in the Osu shopping streets selling all kinds of flavored soft-serve ice cream, cakes, cookies, waffles, donuts, Japanese buns filled with red bean paste, and of course Nagoya’s own Uiro.

 Many maid cafes can be found in Osu and it is said that the whole phenomenon started out from Osu and then spread across the country.

 If you want to experience a maid cafe in Japan, Osu is the best place to do it.